thednp/vite-plugin-vanjs/README.md

 [![vite version](https://img.shields.io/badge/vite-6.0.11-brightgreen)](https://vite.dev)

 A mini meta-framework for [VanJS](https://vanjs.org/) developed around the awesome [Vite](https://vite.dev).
 The plugin comes with a set of modules to simplify your workflow:
-* ***@vanjs/router*** - one of the most important part of an application, this one allows you to split code and lazy load components with ease, handles both Client Side Rendering (SSR) and Server Side Rendering (CSR) and makes it really easy to work with;
+* ***@vanjs/router*** - one of the most important part of an application which allows you to split code and lazy load page like components with ease, handles both Client Side Rendering (SSR) and Server Side Rendering (CSR) and makes it really easy to work with;
 * ***@vanjs/meta*** - allows you to create metadata for your pages as well as load additional assets with ease;
 * ***@vanjs/jsx*** - enables JSX transformation;
 * ***@vanjs/setup*** - enables loading VanJS modules isomorphically;